Notification Settings

 - Enable in-app and email first — these are the most reliable and lowest-cost channels.

-- Reserve SMS for critical events — SMS has per-message costs and can be intrusive.
+- Reserve SMS and WhatsApp for critical events — these have per-message costs and can be intrusive.

 - Test every channel — always send a test notification after configuring a new channel.